tonydrayton/SysProg-Class/assignments/HW1/starter/readme.md

 5. Now you are ready to implement the remaining functionality.
 The starter code stubs out the *count words* functionality.
 Notice how there is a condition for it coded into the `switch` statement in `main()` and a handler function called `count_words()`.
 This function accepts 3 arguments:  (a)a pointer to the buffer, (b) the length of the buffer, and (c)the length of the user supplied string.
 This function should return the number of words in the user supplied string and then print out `Word Count: ###`.
 With this as your starter, implement all of the required code for the reverse string (option `-r`) and word print (option `-w`).
 The output for these functions should be an error message similar to the one in the template for count words if an error occurs.
 If an error does not occur then the output should follow:

-    *  **For reverse string:**  `Reversed String: xxxxx` where `xxxxx` is the user supplied string where all of the characters are reversed.
+    *  **For reverse string [-r]:**  `Reversed String: xxxxx` where `xxxxx` is the user supplied string where all of the characters are reversed.
 You should only print out the user string and not any of the dot padding in your internal buffer.

-    * **For word print:**  Consider the user provided the input `Systems Programming is Great!` the output should be:
+    * **For word print [-w]:**  Consider the user provided the input `Systems Programming is Great!` the output should be:
       ```
       Word Print
       ----------